Skip to main content

 Thomas McNee Sutherland (1931-2016) was a philanthropist and Emeritus Professor of Animal Sciences at Colorado State University (CSU).
 His 1985 capture and imprisonment in Lebanon and 1991 release resulted in international prominence.

 In 1983, Sutherland took leave from CSU to serve as the Dean of Faculty of Agriculture and Food Science at the American University of Beirut in Lebanon.
 The country was enmeshed in civil war, and Sutherland was kidnapped June 9, 1985, by gunmen with Islamic Jihad, a Shiite militia with ties to Iran.
 After being held hostage for 2,353 days, he was released November 18, 1991.
+Celebrations, primariy in Colorado and Iowa, followed his release.

-Upon his release, Fort Collins celebrated Sutherland's return.
-He spent his later years as a public speaker advocating for peace and the ability of agriculture to relieve world hunger.
+Sutherland spent his later years as a public speaker and philanthropist.
 In 1996, he and his wife Jean coauthored At Your Own Risk: An American Chronicle of Crisis and Captivity in the Middle East, which detailed the couple's experiences during the hostage ordeal.
+Tom and Jean Sutherland established the Sutherland Family Foundation to support Fort Collins nonprofits with money they received from a 2001 $323 million settlement against Iran for its involvement in the hostage situation.
 In 2014, CSU awarded Sutherland the CSU Founders Day Medal for his service to the university and, more broadly, to higher education worldwide.
+Sutherland died July 22, 2016.

 Extent